diskoverdata/diskover-docs/source_files/user_interface_settings.md

 ___
 ### Clear Diskover Cookies

-Cookies  are used by the browser to store user’s preferences, like the personal settings described in this chapter, and are stored in both server and browser.
+Cookies  are used by the browser to store user’s preferences, like the personal settings described in this chapter, and are stored in both the server and browser.
 There are a few instances in which you may need to clear the cookies:
 - After a software update/upgrade to clear the cookies from the previous version that might affect the behavior of the new version.
 - If you get a pop-up message on the Diskover interface asking you to clear the cookies.